-- The current 2014/15 update is intended to address the expanded realm of ITS in Fresno County and to respond to specific recommendations and requirements needed to bring the MPO into compliance (23 CFR 940) with current ITS program standards set by the Federal Highway Administration (FHWA) for development of architecture and strategic plans as well as the Federal Transit Administration’s National ITS Architecture Policy on Transit Projects.
-Furthermore, the SDP will provide a vision for ITS, outline a program of low, medium and high priority projects, identify a funding strategy, and establish a plan for managing, integrating, operating, and maintaining the ITS elements in the region that are to be implemented over a 20-year horizon.
+The 2015 Fresno County Intelligent Transportation System Strategic Deployment Plan (ITS SDP) addresses the expanded realm of ITS in Fresno County and responds to specific recommendations and requirements to bring the Fresno COG into compliance with current ITS program standards (23 CFR 940) set by the Federal Highway Administration (FHWA) for development of architecture and strategic plans as well as the Federal Transit Administration’s National ITS Architecture Policy on Transit Projects.
+Furthermore, the SDP provides a vision for ITS, outlines a program of low, medium and high priority projects, identifies a funding strategy, and establishes a plan for managing, integrating, operating, and maintaining the ITS elements in the region that are to be implemented over a 20-year horizon.

-The Fresno County ITS Strategic Deployment Plan Update is a critical component of a coherent plan to address the transportation needs of the county through Intelligent Transportation Systems (ITS).
-As travel demand on the freeway and arterial system increases, there is an increasing need to improve the system through active management as opposed to just additional capacity.
-Similarly, there is an increasing need to apply technology to increase the efficiencies of public transportation systems in the county.
+The Fresno County ITS SDP is a critical component of a coherent plan to address the transportation needs of the county through ITS.
+As travel demand on the freeway and arterial system grows, there is an increasing need to improve the system through active management as opposed to just additional capacity.
+Similarly, there is an increasing need to apply technology to accelerate the efficiencies of the public transportation systems in the county.
 In recognition of this, Fresno COG and the various communities in the county continue to invest in intelligent transportation systems.
-The ITS Plan Update will ensure that these investments address the important needs in the county and bring the maximum benefit to travelers while developing a specific implementation plan for the county.
+The 2015 ITS SDP will ensure that these investments address important needs in Fresno County and bring the maximum benefit to residents and travelers.

 What is ITS?

 ITS is the use of electronics, communications, and computers in an integrated manner to improve the efficiency and safety of roadways and other modes of surface transportation.
 It offers non-traditional solutions to transportation problems and provides an alternative to new infrastructure.

 What is a Regional ITS Architecture?